Shrajan/Prostate-Segmentation/README.md

 ```

 ### 2.4.
 Hyperparameter Search ###
-* It is not necessary to perform a hyperparameter search based.
-However, if needed searching from scratch can be done using [hyperparam_optimization.py](hyperparam_optimization.py) script.
+* It is not necessary to perform a hyperparameter search.
+However, if needed, optimization from scratch can be done using [hyperparam_optimization.py](hyperparam_optimization.py) script.
 * Currently, the script searches the best configuration for `beta1` (range: [0.1-0.9]), `dropout_rate` (range: [0.0-0.7]), `learning_rate` (range: [0.000001-0.1])`n_kernels` (range: [16-48]) and `weight_decay` (range: [0.000001-0.0001]).
 These can be changed as required by modifying their respective minimum and maximum option values.
 More information can be found [here](https://automl.github.io/HpBandSter/build/html/auto_examples/example_5_pytorch_worker.html).
 * Additional arguments for hyperparameter search that could be considered:
 ```